wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 A simple example of this plugin usage is to set a value for delivery in your own country (e.g. Portugal), a different value for your continent (e.g. Europe) and a third one for the rest of the world.

-You can also create groups for countries and world regions and specify delivery rates for them.
+You can create groups for countries and world regions and specify delivery rates for them.

+You can also choose either to apply the shipping fee for the whole order or multiply it per each item.

 = Features: =

 * Create any number of countries groups and set a specific delivery rate for each group;
 * Create any number of world regions groups and set a specific delivery rate for each group;
 * Specify a fallback "Rest of the World" rate for any destinations not on the groups;
+* Apply the shipping fee for the whole order or multiply it per each item;

 == Installation ==